justincampbell/til/source/things/stage-parts-of-a-file-and-review-your-git-commits.md

 When committing, I used to do a `git diff` to see what has been changed (most of the time), and then a brute-force `git add .`, `git commit -m ...`.
 This tends to end up with junk being committed along with what we wanted, or smushing multiple change ideas into a single "save point".

-Commits are what our team members see when looking at the history of a project's changes.
-They're also breadcrumbs to help us figure out _why_ something was done, and we can never predict when and where that question will be.
-We should treat them with the same care and thoughtfulness as the code itself.

-So how can we commit better?

 My favorite tool is `git add -p` (short for `--patch`).
 It shows you each hunk of changes you're about to commit, and asks you what to do with it:

 ```diff